-Dark Rain and James Thom, Warrior Woman (New York: Ballantine, 2003) (F).
-Despite the title this is actually about the life of Nohelna, the Shawnee woman chief who actually worked hard for peace and ended up aiding the American Long Knives.
-Odd title then.
+A highly romanticized vision about the life of Nohelna, the Shawnee woman chief who actually worked hard for peace and ended up aiding the American Long Knives.
+But she did fight in one battle.

-Countess Ranfurly, To War with Whitaker: The Wartime Diaries of the Countess of Ranfurly 1939-1945 (London: William
+Countess Ranfurly, To War with Whitaker: The Wartime Diaries of the Countess of Ranfurly 1939-1945 (London: William Heinemann, 1994).

-Heinemann, 1994).
 Bound and determined to follow her husband to war, the Countess keeps a most engaging diary as she helps to make war in the Mediterranean theatre, meeting Wingate, Wavell, Eden, Churchill, Auchinleck, Patton, kings of Greece, England and Egypt and many others while her poor husband languishes in Italy as a prisoner of war, having been captured in the Western Desert early in the war.
 He later escapes and joins her.
 This is one resourceful woman.
 Some of her revelations are quite arresting and even amusing as when she reports that General Maitland "Jumbo" Wilson goes duck hunting in the Nile Delta, he and his party shooting 2,300 ducks in a single day!
 Jumbo later becomes Supreme Allied Commander, Mediterranean Theatre and subsequently, Ambassador to the United States.

-Roger Reese, "Soviet Women at War," Military History (May 2011), pp. 44-53.
+Roger Reese, "Soviet Women at War," Military History (May 2011), pp.44-53.
 Soviet women, motivated by patriotism and revenge proved themselves in battle, not just as medics and battlefield surgeons, but as machine gunners, snipers and pilots was well.
 Women in combat were all volunteers and training was often more rigorous than for men.

 Stephen W. Richey, Joan of Arc: The Warrior Saint (Westport: Praeger, 2003).
-See especially his extensive study of her military accomplishments (both strategic and tactical) in Chapter 6 "Joan's Achievements as a Military Leader," pp. 45-88.
+See especially his extensive study of her military accomplishments (both strategic and tactical) in Chapter 6, "Joan's Achievements as a Military Leader," pp. 45-88.
 He sees her as "an essential factor" in the rise of the Valois dynasty and the ultimate French triumph in the Hundred Years War.
 Believes her breaking of the siege of Orleans in 1429 was proof positive of her military leadership.